orthecreedence/wookie-doc/views/docs/request-handling.md

 `last-chunk-p` is a boolean.
 If it's `nil`, expect more chunks on the way.
 If it's `t`, then `chunk-data` is the last chunk in the data, and you should do any cleanup you need to.

+By default, `with-chunking` will disable storing the HTTP body on any request we set up chunking for (see [request-store-body](/docs/request-handling#request-store-body)).
+The `:store-body` keyword (boolean) lets you specify that you want to chunk this request *and* you also want to buffer the body.
+Keep in mind that if this is set to `t` and the HTTP body size exceeds [\*max-body-size\*](/docs/config#max-body-size), the request will be stopped.

 This is all confusing, so let's see an example where we stream an upload, chunk by chunk, to S3 using a fictional (but plausible) uploader object: